AWS SAM - Build, Test and Deploy Serveless Applications.

 The Globals contain all configurations for every created function using this template.

-In this case, we have a timeout and memory size of 128MB maximum.
+In this case, we have a timeout and memory size 128mb max.

 Resources